FirelyTeam/firely-docs-forge/features/R4BDependencies.rst

 Adding R4B dependencies to your project
 =======================================

+..
+Attention:: The information on this page is now obsolete because Simplifier supports R4B and R5 and thus dependencies can be added from within Forge.
+   However the information on this page is still relevant if you want to install packages manually.

 Forge uses Simplifier as a package registery when looking for packages.
 As Simplifier does not currently support R4B, it is not possible to add R4B packages via the normal route.
 Luckily there is a workaround allowing these packages to be used as dependencies in Forge.
 For this you can follow these steps: